Nonimmunologic

 - Prevention/Management: Careful patient assessment pre-transfusion, slower infusion rates (especially for RBCs), consider splitting units or using smaller volume components, judicious use of diuretics before, during, or after transfusion.
 If suspected: STOP or slow transfusion, sit patient upright, administer oxygen and diuretics

-Metabolic and Electrolyte Complications
+Metabolic & Electrolyte Complications

 These are more common with rapid or massive transfusions